TanukiMCP/tellurideskihotels.com/CONTENT_SYSTEM_SETUP.md

 ---

 **You're all set!
-Start creating amazing content for Telluride Ski Hotels.**
+Start creating amazing content for Telluride Insider.**